gustavo-hms/pkgs/README.md

 # What distros are supported?

 Currently, the supported distributions are:
 - Solus;
 - Archlinux-based distros;
 - Debian-based distros.

-But it's very easy to add support for other distros.
+But it's very easy to add support for other distros, even if you don't know [lua](https://www.lua.org/) (the language used to write the program).
 Take a look at the `config` section of the `pkg` script.
-There you will also find a section for translations if you want to help.
+You will also find a section for translations there if you want to help.

 # Installation

 By now, there isn't an installation script.
 But you can simply take the `pkg` file in this repository and place it in your `PATH`.
+You must have both [lua](https://www.lua.org/) and [fzf](https://github.com/junegunn/fzf) installed in your system.

 There's also an autocompletion script for the fish shell.
 If you want to use it, just place the `pkg.fish` file inside the `~/.config/fish/completions` directory.
 Since I don't use other shells (why do you? =D), I didn't make autocompletion scripts for them.
 But contributions are welcome.